SHORT STORY 5

 "It's too fucking late."

-"Once Bark is done, if you get me a ticket to New York, I'll do your portrait as my last artwork.
+"Once Bark is done, if you get me a ticket to New York, I'll do your portrait.
 And we can pretend like none of this ever happened.
-You can play the perfect role of dutiful wife and mother, and I'll be the charming artists you once met by accident in Berlin," I said, opening the door out of the suite – when Natalie suddenly ran up and slammed it shut!
+You can play the perfect role of a dutiful wife and mother, and I'll be the charming artists you once met by accident in Berlin," I said, opening the door out of the suite – when Natalie suddenly ran up and slammed it shut!

 "I never thanked you."